hilookas/SoFar/README.md

 </div>

 Data open source on [Huggingface OrienteText300K](https://huggingface.co/datasets/qizekun/OrienText300K).

+We also provided the code for rendering multi-views with Blender (version: 4.2.0) in [render_views.py](./datasets/orentext300k_render_views.py), so that you can reproduce or use it on your own dataset.
+This rendering code has undergone very complex debugging and testing.
+We would appreciate it if this code is useful to you and cite our paper.

 ### Open6DOR V2
+A challenging and comprehensive benchmark for open-instruction 6-DoF object rearrangement tasks.

 We removed the erroneous data from Open6DOR V1 and eliminated parts that required manual judgment to facilitate replication.
 Open6DOR V2 contains ~4500 tasks for 6-DoF object rearrangement & spatial relationship evaluation.